 The synagogue dating from 1983 has a colourful history.
 At one time, it was downgraded to a storehouse, and since the 1990’s it was carefully renovated in several steps as well as extended.
 Today, the building serves as an archive space for the Jewish Museum.
 In addition, reading and study rooms are located here as well as a book store.

-Is located on the left bank of the River Vltava, about a kilometre away from Prague Castle, is an area called Smichov.
+It is located on the left bank of the River Vltava, about a kilometre away from Prague Castle, in an area called Smichov.
 It used to be a grimy, rather sordid neighbourhood, home to smoke-belching factories, the Staropramen brewery and the city’s seediest bars.
 Smichov has never had much to recommend it (or at least not in my opinion), except for one, rather a curious landmark.
-Just as the tram pulls out from the Andel station, you pass a grey, functionalist-looking building, its doors padlocked shut.
-At first it looks wholly unremarkable, a storeroom or an electricity substation perhaps.
+Just as the tram pulls out from the Andel station, you pass a grey, functionalist-looking building, and its doors padlocked shut.
+At first, it looks wholly unremarkable, a storeroom or an electricity substation perhaps.
 But if you peer closely at the walls, you spot an inscription written in Hebrew.
 This is Smichov Synagogue.
 It was built in 1863, originally in the neo-Romanesque and Moorish style, to serve Smichov’s Jewish community.
-Jews had lived in Smichov since the mid-18th century, and fought for many years to have a synagogue of their own.
+Jews had lived in Smichov since the mid-18th century and fought for many years to have a synagogue of their own.
 It was later rebuilt by a functionalist architect, which explains its rather a drab exterior.